Ernest-Ketner/Yandex.Praktikum-projects/README.md

 # Yandex.Praktikum-progects
-Small and big progects of mine, just to see the progress.
+My small and big progects, dozen of progects that just help me to see the progress of mine.